 This won’t include mass market games that dominated pre-Catan years as well.
 Frankly, if we just looked at sales figures, Hasbro would probably have eight or nine and we’d be staring at the same games we grew up with like Monopoly or Clue.
 Instead, this is specifically looking at “hobby games,” which is an admittedly arbitrary label but also not terribly difficult to define in practice.

-I’m also excluding collectible card games like Magic: The Gathering.
+I’m also excluding collectible card games and “lifestyle” games like Magic: The Gathering.
 Doing an apples to apples popularity comparison with those style of games is probably impossible, since the play and business model is wildly different.

 I’m mostly using a mixture of copies sold (when I can find that data), total number of rankings on Board Game Geek (BGG, the internet’s hyper-thorough Wiki of gaming), and my own somewhat subjective judgement.
 I’m trying to be as comprehensive as possible, but with the knowledge that exactitude of any kind is going to be impossible.
 There are other games that could be included in the list below, so this isn’t definitive, but I believe several on the list are fairly uncontroversial regardless of criteria used.